-- Sits Test – sit, set ball to self, stand up set ball, sit set ball – continuously – great accuracy and agility test
+- Sits Test – sit, set ball to self, stand up set ball, sit set ball – continuously – this is a great accuracy and agility test

-10) Have a way test do jump testing.
+10) Have a way to do jump testing.

 - The height of the game is ever-growing and this is a quick and easy way to tell an athlete's "potential".
 When making roster decisions it might be helpful to know how "high" a player hits, if the skill level is comparative but one player touches 4" higher than another, it might make decisions easier.
 It's also helpful to track progress throughout the season.